1 arrested after fatal mass shooting in New Jersey; names released of victims killed

 Multiple firearms and shell casings were recovered from the scene, Grewal said.
 He added that the state will be working with federal partners to determine where the guns originated from and whether they can be linked to other recent acts of violence in the area.

 Meanwhile, the two victims who were killed have been identified.
-They are 30-year-old Kevin Elliot of Bridgeton and 25-year-old Asia Hester, also of Bridgeton.
+They are 30-year-old Kevin Elliott of Bridgeton and 25-year-old Asia Hester, also of Bridgeton.

 "This was a birthday party.
 A birthday party is supposed to be a joyous event, not a target for those hellbent on inflicting harm on a community," said Gov. Phil Murphy.

+McRae said it is estimated that several hundred people were at the party.
+Any attendees with information are asked to contact New Jersey State Police at 856-451-0101 or submit a tip to the Cumberland County Prosecutor's Ofice at njccpo.org/tips

 One of the 12 people who were injured is in critical condition.
-All of the victims were adults, according to investigators.
+Webb-McRae said the wounded victims ranged in age from 19 to 35, included both men and women, and all were residents of Cumberland County.

 Six of the victims were rushed to Cooper University Hospital Sunday morning.
 Hospital officials told Action News that two victims were released while four others remain hospitalized for more serious injuries.

-No arrests have been made.
-State police said the motive remains under investigation.

-Officers were called to a home on E. Commerce Street in Fairfield Township, Cumberland County around 11:50 p.m.
+Officers were called to a home on King Drive, near Commerce Street, in Fairfield Township, Cumberland County around 11:50 p.m.
 Saturday.

-More than 100 people were at the home for a party at the time, officials said.

-Residents said the trouble started when people from a neighboring party showed up to the home.
-That's when rapid gunfire rang out, they said.

 "We started seeing cops flying down the road, state troopers coming down this way, helicopters in the air and I'm like, 'This is nuts, man,'" recalled Joeron Pierce, who lives nearby.